opcode81/remote-python-intellij/README.md

 ### Triggering Deployment

-If "Automatic Upload" is enabled, deployments should be triggered automatically, but it is sometimes necessary to manually initiate deployment via the project context menu.
+If "Automatic Upload" is enabled, deployments should be triggered automatically, but it is sometimes necessary to manually initiate deployment via the project context menu: Right click project title the select Deployment/"Upload to ...".

-Also, if you use git to switch between states outside of IntelliJ and thus externally modify files, the deployment should configured to act on externally modified files as well.
+Also, if you use git to switch between states outside of IntelliJ and thus externally modify files, the deployment should configured to act on externally modified files as well: Under Tools/Deployment/Options, uncheck "Skip external changes".